nicoalba/pyth-price-solana/README.md

     This `tsconfig.json` defines a compile-first setup for Node16 to emit ES2022 JS to `dist/`, use Node16 module/resolution, and enable CJS/ESM/JSON interop so you avoid common "import/module" errors.

-3. Ensure `client/package.json` has these keys for the build/run scripts, and an override that avoids websocket issues:
+3. Add these keys to `client/package.json` for the build/run scripts, and an override that avoids websocket issues:

     ```json
     {